A framework for fractional Hardy inequalities: Introduction

-for every measurable function $u$ for which the left hand side is finite. \end{thm}
+holds for every measurable function $u$ for which the left hand side is finite. \end{cor}

+A proof of this corollary can be found in \S\ref{s.proof.c2}.
 Inequalities like \eqref{eq:onepoint} have been studied in \cite{MR1731740} for weights of more general (but also more complicated) form and $p>1$, and in \cite{MR2834782, MR1731740, MR1982932} in the one-dimensional case.
-The forms appearing on the right hand side of \eqref{eq:onepoint} for $p=2$ (and for more general domains) are, at least for some functions $\phi$, the Dirichlet forms of some L\'evy processes, which are being extensively studied, see e.g. \cite{Grzywny, MR2928720, MR2240700} and \cite[Section 4.1]{BogdanGrzywnyRyznar} for examples.
+The forms appearing on the right hand side of \eqref{eq:onepoint} for $p=2$ (and for more general domains) are, at least for some functions $\phi$, the Dirichlet forms of certain L\'evy processes, which are being extensively studied, see e.g. \cite{Grzywny, MR2928720, MR2240700} and \cite[Section 4.1]{BogdanGrzywnyRyznar}.